yiliyu1211/My_Spotify/README.md

 # My Spotify

-I listened to music on Spotify although not very frequently, but I am still curious about the type of music and the artist that I tend to listen more.
+I listen to music on Spotify although not very frequently, but I am still quite curious about the type of music and the artist that I tend to listen more.
 Hence, as a data enthusiast, I utilize the Spotify api and some analytical tools to visualize my music records.

 ------